-Right now, we have a bunch of mustard greens that will be ready to harvest shortly.
+Right now, I have a bunch of mustard greens that will be ready to harvest shortly.
 I’m going to ferment them.

 There are a few other things ready to harvest in the garden which I’ll add – chard, beet tops, summer celery, kale, and some herbs.
 It’s too early for carrots and cabbage, so I’ll buy those, plus some onion and hot peppers.

-We’ll also be doing some canning this year.
-We’re growing a lot of tomatoes, so we will can up plenty of tomato sauce and canned tomatoes.
-I’d also like to can some salsa, and some hot sauce from the cayenne peppers we’re growing.
+I’ll also be doing some canning this year.
+I’m growing a lot of tomatoes, so I will can up plenty of tomato sauce and canned tomatoes.
+I’d also like to can some salsa, and some hot sauce from the cayenne peppers I’m growing.

 Fruit and berries

-We don’t have any fruit trees here; but we do have blackberries.
-We live in the Pacific Northwest, of course we have blackberries!
+I don’t have any fruit trees here; but I do have blackberries.
+I live in the Pacific Northwest, of course we have blackberries!

 I would like to find some good patches of huckleberries and salmonberries to mix in with them.
 A variety of anything is better than a single type.

-As for fruit, we’ll just have to keep getting it from the store.
+As for fruit, I’ll just have to keep getting it from the store.
 Someday I’ll have a food forest, and will be able to grow all my own fruit.
 Some day…